 What is a tonsillectomy?

 A tonsillectomy is an outpatient surgery that removes enlarged tonsils to open up the airway and provide relief from symptoms of snoring and sleep apnea.
-Enlarged tonsils may obstruct the airway during sleep, as well as cause difficulty during normal breathing or eating.
+Enlarged tonsils in adults may obstruct the airway during sleep, as well as cause difficulty during normal breathing or eating.
 Although the tonsils play a part in the function of the immune system, studies have shown that removing tonsils does not negatively affect an individual’s immune system.
 A tonsillectomy is typically done in an outpatient surgery center under general anesthesia.

-What does tonsillectomy surgery involve?
+What to expect during tonsillectomy surgery

 Patients undergoing tonsillectomy surgery are first given a general anesthesia to keep the procedure as painless as possible.
 The doctor will then depress (or push down on) the tongue in order to see into the throat.
 The tonsils are then carefully removed using specialized medical instruments.
 The entire surgery is over within 30 to 45 minutes.